 Servant Leadership: Discovering the Real Thing

-Several years ago, some friends and I had a high school project to create a company.
+Years ago, some friends and I had a high school project to create a company.
 We decided it should be a company that sells and repairs electronic and computer equipment.
 Everyone was very excited about this idea.

 Since most of the group didn't feel that we were prepared to start a company, we needed someone to lead us.
 Most of us had no idea what that would mean and no initiative to lead.
 Only one person said he wanted to be the leader, telling us that his leadership sense was the best of all of us.